Jon-Webb-79/cendf/docs/doxygen/sphinx_docs/index.rst

 it difficult to access data.
 This software package is developed to simplify the process of accessing ENDF data, as well as atomic level data from the periodic table.
-This allows a user to more easily extract data for plotting of direct use in engineering software as C code; however, this library is developed with the appropriate headers to allow for it to be compiled as C++ code as well.
+This allows a user to more easily extract data for plotting or direct use in engineering software as C code; however, this library is developed with the appropriate headers to allow for it to be compiled as C++ code as well.